(This page revised March 22, 2022)

 |This rather whimsical Parker VP advertisement appeared in the October 1963 issue of The National Geographic Magazine.|

-Priced in the middle of Parker’s range at $10.00, the VP introduced ergonomic features that have still, half a century later, not been offered by other manufacturers.
+Designed by Parker’s extraordinarily talented chief designer Don Doman and priced in the middle of Parker’s range at $10.00, the VP introduced ergonomic features, including a user-rotatable nib, that have still, more than half a century later, not been offered by other manufacturers.
 To nestle the pen comfortably between the user’s fingers, the gripping section is triangular; its gently rounded cross-section lines itself up perfectly in the hand, the same way every time.
 The triangular shape was not in itself new; Triad pens of the 1930s were triangular along their entire length except at the section, and school pens in several European countries had sections with flattened areas to guide the pupil’s fingers.
-But Parker engineers, realizing that a self-aligning section might present a fixed nib to the paper at the wrong angle for many writers, fitted the VP with a user-interchangeable screw-in nib assembly that the user can rotate in either direction to compensate for any degree of rotation.
-There are even hot-stamped gold-foil indexing marks (easily visible on the pens illustrated above and in the following table) so that the pen’s owner can remove one nib and install another, orienting the replacement to the same angle.
+More recently, the OMAS 360 is triangular for its full length, and the Lamy Safari has an ergonomic section.
+But none of those pens offers the user the ability to rotate the nib within the section.
+Parker engineers, realizing that a self-aligning section might present a fixed nib to the paper at the wrong angle for many writers, fitted the VP with a user-interchangeable screw-in nib assembly that the user can rotate in either direction to compensate for any degree of rotation.
+There are even hot-stamped gold-foil indexing marks (easily visible on the pen illustrated above and in the following table) so that the pen’s owner can remove one nib and install another, orienting the replacement to the same angle.
 Nib swapping could be a very attractive proposition, given that Parker offered VP nibs in 15 grades:

 |Stub Thin Music||70|